straz/artificialtrust/_articles/zerosum.md

 If you find that helping yourself is difficult or expensive, and hurting others is easy and cheap, the path to success is clear.

 ### When zero sum strategies gives you lose-lose

+It turns out to be a terrible idea to apply this lopsided strategy outside of those situations, but we do it anyway.

 In a world which is zero sum, where results have asymmetrical costs, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.

-The lopsided zero sum strategy is super easy to understand.
-We learn it because it's simple and we intuitively learn it from examples in real life.
-It turns out to be a terrible idea to apply this strategy outside of those situations, but we do it anyway.

-Perhaps you can find a way to spoil your opponent's meal, causing them to go hungry, or burn down their house.
+Perhaps you can find a way to spoil your opponent's meal, causing them to go hungry.

 That strategy of course has an obvious flaw.
 Hurting others doesn't guarantee that you'll get any food yourself, or get a nice new house.

 The lose-lose outcome is fairly inexpensive and easy to achieve.
 It's possible for both competitors to end up as losers.
 Not every loss